Sutton, Dublin: Quarries

 Two quarries previously operated in Sutton on the Howth Road near Corr Castle and at Barren Hill on St.Fintans Road.
 Both are now closed.

 Amenities

-There is one main commercial area, with a Supervalu store (previously a Superquinn) supermarket, under that chain's HQ, which in turn had replaced the local cinema), the Marine Hotel, a post office, and other banking, dining and retail operations.
-The local filling stations closed some years back, leaving the unattended Maxol filling station in coastal Kilbarrack and its attended station on Baldoyle Road as the only fuelling facilities nearby.
+There is one main commercial area, with a SuperValu store (previously a Superquinn) supermarket, under that chain's HQ, which in turn had replaced the local cinema), the Marine Hotel, a post office, and other banking, dining and retail operations.

 Sports and leisure activities

 There is dinghy sailing off the coast at Sutton Dinghy Club, based within Sutton Creek.
 Golf can be played at Sutton Golf Club, with Howth and the Deerpark golf facilities nearby; footgolf and poc fada can also be played at Deerpark.
 Suttonians Rugby Football Club, at Station Road, provides for local rugby players and supporters.
 Sutton Tennis Club has 12 outdoor courts and five indoor squash courts; it is the biggest club for junior squash in Ireland.
 The local soccer club is Howth Celtic, with grounds located opposite St.Fintan's primary school on Carrickbrack Road.
 There is a local scout group which meets in St. Mary's Church of Ireland Parish Hall in Howth.

 Red Rock is a trailhead for the Cliff Walk which navigates a large section of Howth Head and ends at Howth village.
 Shielmartin Hill is also readily accessible from Sutton.